OptionsXpress Commissions, Fees, and Minimum Deposit

 OptionsXpress Review Summary

-OptionsXpress by Charles Schwab offers great customer service, and professional trading tools and is rated Best in
+OptionsXpress by Charles Schwab offers great customer service, and professional level trading tools.
+The firm is rated Best in

 Trade Experience, Technical Trading Tools, Usability, Research and Customer Service Access